Pantagrueliste/Amanuensis/README.md

 - **Documentation**: Basic documentation in English.
 - **Gamification**: Improved UX for a better user engagement.

+Feel free to suggest new features in the Issues section.

 ## Usage

 To use Amanuensis, simply clone this repository, navigate to the directory, and run `python amanuensis.py`.
 When prompted, enter the directory where your text files are located.
 The script will then normalize each file, line by line, applying the normalization function to each word.